Please check these signs for any restrictions, which may apply before parking.

 Parking in Unmarked or Unauthorized area – $35, $50, $100, $125/$50, $150/$50, $200/$50, Towed at Owners expense.

-Altered/Forged/Stolen Decal – $50, plus referral to student conduct hearing
+Altered/Forged/Stolen Decal – $50, plus referral to student conduct.

-All vehicles parking overnight on campus are restricted to 3 lots from Midnight to 6am, 7 days a week.
+All vehicles parking overnight on campus are restricted to three lots from Midnight to 6:00 a.m., seven days a week.

-Residents who are paying for parking in the Life Village Retreat may park on the 4thand 5th levels of the Parking Deck in the spaces marked reserved.
-Note; Not all the spaces on the 4thlevel are marked Reserved.
+Residents who live in the Life Village Retreat must park in the Parking Deck in the spaces marked with yellow lines.
+Note: Some spaces on the 1st level are marked “Reserved for LVR Staff.”

-Residents who are paying for parking in the Commons may park in J Lot.
-The spaces are marked with Orange lines.
-White lined spaces are for staff and are not available for student use.
+Residents who live in The Commons must park in J Lot; overflow will go onto the Huntington Road portion of H Lot.
+The spaces are marked with orange lines.
+White-lined spaces are for staff and are not available for student use.

-Overnight parking for Athletic Teams who are traveling will be handled on an individual basis.
+Overnight parking for Athletic teams who are traveling will be handled on an individual basis and will use the Student Lot of SHS (D Lot) while traveling with the team.

 Moving Violations and Fines